strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 ## Documentation Improvements

 The architecture diagrams are added for concepts [Binding](), [Component](), [Context](), [IoC Container](), and [Context Hierarchy]().

+We also reorganized the documentation so that it's easier for users to understand, including:

+* Adding diagram on how each key concepts relate to each other.
+* Reordering the sidebar items under the key concepts section.

 ## Call to Action